What does it mean to create space for your soul to breathe?

 I graduated from Columbia International University where I learned how to study the Bible and from the University of North Carolina at Greensboro where I received my degree in Educational Interpreting for the Deaf.
 I also received Advanced Discipleship Training through the Association of Exchanged Life Ministries and attended the School of Spiritual Direction with Dr. Larry Crabb’s New Way Ministries.

 John and I were married in 2001 and for the first 12 years of our marriage he worked as a youth pastor.
-Two years ago he transitioned out of youth ministry into a time of waiting and listening to find out what was next.
+In 2013, John transitioned out of youth ministry into a time of waiting and listening to find out what was next.
 Now he is the director of a local non-profit ministry called Grace Discipleship where he offers discipleship care for weary souls.

 I served as a sign language interpreter for several years when we first got married until the twins were born and I couldn’t remember my name, much less how to interpret geometry into sign language.
 Then, after starting a blog in January 2006, I realized I had words of my own to share rather than always interpreting someone else’s.

 This is the place where all my books begin and so far, I’ve written four: Grace for the Good Girl (2011), Graceful (For Young Women) (2012), A Million Little Ways (2013), and my most recent release, Simply Tuesday: Small-Moment Living in a Fast-Moving World (2015).

 My husband John :: We’ve been married 15 years now and he continues to be a fixed point for me in the midst of our fast-moving world.

 Our three kids :: We have twin girls who look like him and a boy who looks like me.
 The girls are in middle school now.
 Hold me.

 Books :: One of my favorite pastimes.
 I have a growing list of favorites I share here.
 These days I’m especially into Eugene Peterson, Madeleine L’Engle, Macrina Wiederkehr, and the Gospel of Mark.